 Grew 3 SaaS companies in the lead generation and sales space and led it from bootstrap to acquisition.
 Love helping out companies improve their b2b sales pipeline and process.
 My specialty is in b2b lead generation, sales, and business development.

-Outbound sales, cold emailing, lead generation
+Outbound sales, cold emailing, lead generation, account based sales, sales ops and process optimization

 How to develop an overall growth strategy for early and mid user acquisition/retention.